Fresh Peach Cobbler made with a bottom crust and a lattice crust on the top that gives the taste of peach dumplings with every bite!

 Place another row of strips going the opposite direction 1/2 inch apart.

-Brush liberally with butter and sprinkle with course sugar and bake for 1 hour or until crust is golden brown and juices are bubbly.
+Brush liberally with butter and sprinkle with course sugar and bake for 1 hour or until the top crust is golden brown and juices are bubbly.

 Serve hot or room temperature with ice cream.

-Note: When you freeze the peaches, it is better to add the sugar then and just place the sweetened peaches in the crust when you get ready to make the cobbler.
-Sometimes I add vanilla and an egg, but you will need to back off on the water.
+Note: When you freeze the peaches, it is better to add the sugar when you freeze them and just place the sweetened peaches in the crust when you get ready to make the cobbler.